bobbihalsell/SafeUnlearning/README.md

     Generate a WandB API key and login to your WandB account from your CLI, so that your experiment logs can be logged and viewed on the WandB platform.
 Check out WandB's setup tutorial [here](https://docs.wandb.ai/quickstart/).

-### Configure SafeUnlearning
+## Configuration
 SafeUnlearning is run using the Hydra framework.
 Hydra generates a single configuration from separate YAML files corresponding to different aspects of the job (e.g. the dataset, the model, the reconstruction attack algorithm).
+The configuration setup files can be found as YAML files in the root level `configs/` folder.

 You can override defaults and specify necessary commands from the CLI.
-Before trying to run a mini-app's `main.py`, we recommend you glance through their corresponding `src/<mini_app>/config` folder.
-The `config` folder should never be directly edited.
+Before trying to run a mini-app's `main.py`, we recommend you glance through the `configs/` folder.
+The `configs/` folder should never be directly edited.
 Keys marked `???` are required arguments.
 Keys with an empty value are considered optional, and the corresponding key will not be used in the experiment if the value is left empty.
 For example, if `model_ckpt_path: ` is left empty, the app will not attempt to load existing model weights from the local drive.

 Keys with a non-empty value have that non-empty value as a default.
 A default or optionally empty value can be overridden from the CLI with `path.to.key=<new_value>`.